timozo/OMG/README.md

 ## NGINX web server

-If using NGINX, use this server file :
+If using NGINX, create a new file on the directory `/etc/nginx/sites-available/` server called whatever, with this content :

 ```nginx
 server {